France unveils 600mn euro plan for crisis-hit farmers

-Agriculture Minister Stephane Le Foll has said around 10 percent of farms in France (approximately 22,000 operations) are on the brink of bankruptcy with a combined debt of 1.0 billion euros, according to the FNSEA farming union.
+Agriculture Minister Stephane Le Foll has said around 10 percent of farms in France (approximately 22,000 operations) are on the brink of bankruptcy with a combined debt of 1.0 billion euros ($1.1 billion), according to the FNSEA.

 While the farmers' actions have grown more violent over the past few days, anger has been mounting since the beginning of the month, with around 12,000 farmers in total protesting across the country.

 "There is a sort of exasperation and anger that has been rising for weeks.
-You can't say you weren't warned," stressed the head of the powerful FNSEA, Xavier Beulin.
+You can't say you weren't warned," stressed Beulin.